Traveler0014/mpv-config/README.md

   If you use other Linux distributions, please refer to the documentation of your Linux distribution's package manager on how to install packages.

-* Download the `mpv-config-linux.zip` file from this repo's [latest release](https://github.com/noelsimbolon/mpv-config/releases/latest) and extract it to your standard mpv configuration directory which is `~/.config/mpv`
+* Download this repository as a ZIP file (or you can clone it using git) and extract/copy it to your standard mpv configuration directory which is `~/.config/mpv`
 * To make some scripts work, you need to modify them from the release a little bit:
   * In order for the `mpv-gif.lua` script to work, it requires [FFmpeg](https://ffmpeg.org/) with libass enabled and accessible via terminal.
 See the [installation instructions](https://github.com/Scheliux/mpv-gif-generator#installation) from the script's source repository for further info.
   * **(Optional)** By default, the `mpv-gif.lua` script saves GIFs to `~/Videos/mpv-gifs`.
 To modify this, open `gif.conf`, which is located in `portable_config/script-opts` folder, with a text editor and specify the `dir`, which is output directory for GIFs, as you please.
 For example `dir="~/Videos"`.